tejaambati25/argo-training/README.md

   dont deploy any kubernetes resouce to the  same cluster and same namespace using two different Applications.
   Solutions: Remove  one of the Applications.

 3)  Unable to create application: application spec for APPNAME is invalid: InvalidSpecError: Unable to generate manifests in mbe-mainchart/dev: rpc error: code = Unknown desc = `helm template . --name-template APPNAME --namespace default --kube-version 1.26 <api versions removed> --include-crds` failed exit status 1: Error: release name "APPNAME": invalid release name, must match regex ^[a-z0-9]([-a-z0-9]*[a-z0-9])?(\.[a-z0-9]([-a-z0-9]*[a-z0-9])?)*$ and the length must not be longer than 53
    solution: give application name in all lowercase alphabet and numbers, can have a hyphen- in-between do not use any other characters

-4) Unable to create application: existing application spec is different, use upsert flag to force update Do not create application with the same name as an existing one.
+4) Unable to create application: existing application spec is different, use upsert flag to force update
+   solution: Do not create application with the same name as an existing one.

 *****************************************************************************************************************************************
 **Definition**